Rhode Island is known for its strong ties to the water, its colonial history, unique foods, and Gilded Age mansions, among other things.

 Rhode Island accent and slang

-Similar to other New England states, Rhode Island is also known for its unique accent and slang.
+Like other New England states, Rhode Island is known for its unique accent and slang.
 The Rhode Island accent is generally a mix between a Boston accent and a New York Italian accent.
 For example, some Rhode Islanders may pronounce “coffee” as “caw-fee” or “water” as “wah-ter.”

-Some of the slang used in Rhode Island is unique to the state as well.
-For example, a Rhode Island native is likely to say “bubbler” instead of “water fountain”.
+Some of the slang used in Rhode Island is also unique to the state.
+For example, a Rhode Island native will likely say “bubbler” instead of “water fountain”.
 And the term “grinder” is typically used to describe a long sandwich, most commonly called a “subway sandwich” elsewhere in the country.

 Follow us on our latest New England Adventure

 Rhode Island is truly unique when it comes to food.
 The state has several dishes and names for foods you won’t find anywhere else.
 Here are some of the most unique foods Rhode Island is known for:

 - Coffee milk: the official state beverage made of milk and coffee-flavored syrup

 - New York System: a wiener topped with onions, celery salt, ground beef sauce, and mustard.

 - Cabinets: a mixture of milk and ice cream, commonly called “milkshakes” elsewhere